Finding The Right Garden Designer For Your Project

 Reviews and testimonials: Access to written feedback is instant these days and while I would definitely have a look at these I'd also consider word of mouth and personal referrals (especially where you can go and see the designers previous work in real life) to be more insightful.

-If you get chance to, ask lots of questions and get to understand the clients experience of the designers approach as well as the end result.
+If you the opportunity, ask lots of questions and get to understand the clients experience of the designers approach as well as the end result.

 Feel Appeal: